Belkins/ColorMerge/README.md

 # Project Structure
 **The game's logic is built using a modular structure, with separate classes for managing the grid, tiles, input, scoreboard, and game itself.
 Here's a brief overview of the project structure:

-grid.js - This file handles the basic grid functionality, such as creating the grid, initializing the grid with starting colored tiles, and checking for available moves or empty cells.

-hexagonalGrid.js - This file is responsible for the specific hexagonal grid logic, such as calculating the positions of hexagonal cells, handling the six possible movement directions, and managing the merging of tiles in the hexagonal grid.
+hexGrid.js file has the structure and basic logic for managing the hexagonal grid, adding random tiles, and merging tiles.
+You'll need to implement the movement logic in the move method to complete the functionality.

 tile.js - This file manages the Tile object, which represents a single tile on the grid.
 It contains properties like the tile's color and position, as well as methods for merging with other tiles.